-Symptoms and signs include everything from bloating and gas to abdominal pain and cramping.
+Symptoms include everything from bloating and gas to abdominal pain and cramping.
 There are a number of different treatment options and medications available for people with IBS one of which is taking probiotics for countering IBS symptoms.

 In this guide, we will include the pros and cons, as well as the best practices while taking probiotics for Irritable Bowel Syndrome.

-Can Probiotics Help With IBS?
+Can Probiotics Help Reduce IBS Symptoms?

 Probiotics help to restore the natural balance of bacteria in your gut, including your intestines and stomach, when it has been disrupted by a treatment or illness.